Galco6/SimonKeychain/README.md

 # simon-keychain
-Simon memory game on avr microcontroller
+Simon memory game on avr microcontroller to practice PCB design with Kicad.